Grand Cherokee extended warranty coverage

 In a bit of a surprise, the quotes we received from two dedicated extended warranty companies we contacted were considerably more expensive, averaging around $3,500 overall.
 A price gap that wide might invite some skepticism, but according to a representative from Zeigler Auto Group, the company’s high sales volume enables it to sell official Mopar warranties at low prices.

 Just keep in mind that these are quotes for a 2022 Grand Cherokee Limited, so your cost may vary.
-If your Grand Cherokee is a 2023 or 2024 model with fewer miles, you may pay less.
+If your Grand Cherokee is a newer model with fewer miles, you may pay less.
 (Extended warranties tend to get more expensive as your factory warranty runs out.)
 Likewise, a more expensive trim, like an Overland or Summit, may result in higher warranty prices since those trims are equipped with more features that may eventually need fixing.

 If you're able to score a similar deal, $2,150 is well below the average cost of $1,000 per year of coverage.
 But is it worth the cost?